LaurentVeyssier/Predict-author-not-using-content-thanks-to-Machine-Learning/README.md

 # Dataset used

 A corpus of literature is used covering 24 different english authors.
 There are between 20 to 80 books and several hundreds of excerpts per author.
-Each sample is 5000 characters long.
+Each excerpt sample is 5000 characters long.
 That makes sure that we learn to generalize and not just predicting individual books.
-The dataset can be prepared from a larger on avaialable [here](https://web.eecs.umich.edu/~lahiri/gutenberg_dataset.html).
+The dataset can be prepared from a larger one available [here](https://web.eecs.umich.edu/~lahiri/gutenberg_dataset.html).

 # Model

-The excerpts are fitted using sklearn vectorizer over a pre-defined dictionary of function words (incl. bigrams).
+The excerpts are fitted using sklearn vectorizer over a pre-defined dictionary of function words.
 The dictionary comprises over 10k function words like "the", "of", "and", "to", "a", "in", "i", "he", "that", "was", "it", "his", "you", "with", "as",...
-Bigrams are used as part of the vocabulary and are already included in the pre-defined dictonary.
+Bigrams are also used and are already included in the pre-defined dictonary.
 These are chunks like 'in the', 'from the', 'by those', 'with these',...

-Each text is therefore transformed into a wordcount vector of the size of the function words dictionary.
-Content words are totally ignored.
+Each text is transformed into a wordcount vector of the size of the function words dictionary.
+Content words are **totally ignored**.
-For the classification task, a SVC classifier is trained over the 24 possible authors.
+For the classification task, a SVC classifier is trained over the 24 possible authors (90% of the corpus).

 # Results

 The trained model is evaluated on unseen text data (10% of the corpus).
 The model predicts the corresponding author.

 The performance achieved is close to perfection.
-Achieved classification accuracy is above 99% in average with f1-scores > 0.99 on all authors.
+Achieved classification accuracy is above 99% in average with f1-scores > 0.99 for most of the authors.
 The model is able to predict the author based on a sample of text using only function words with nearly perfect accuracy !

 ![](metrics.jpg)